 The HTTP request triggers the Logic App and stores the event in Blob Storage.
 Then the Logic Apps sends the Email notification to the user.

-In this blog, we discussed the common challenges in IT and also gave a basic understanding of Serverless.
+In this blog, we discussed how to monitor Azure VM’s using Event Grid and Logic Apps, some common challenges in IT, and also gave a basic understanding of Serverless.
 Furthermore, few use case scenarios were explained to leverage the available Azure resources.
 Stay tuned for further updates.
 Happy Learning!

 You can watch the session here.